reidjs/markdown-tweet-scheduler/README.md

 # markdown-tweet-scheduler
-Schedule daily tweets from markdown files in your source controlled repository.
+Schedule daily tweets from markdown files in your repo, posted to twitter via github actions.

 ## Setup
 1. Fork this repo